 Seasoning Variations

 Creating a flavorful Cajun boiled peanut requires a robust mix of seasonings.
 I’ll start with a foundation of Cajun seasoning and kosher salt for the heat and salinity.
-From there, I’ll experiment with crushed red pepper for heat, garlic powder for savoriness, and sometimes a splash of liquid smoke or a mix of Old Bay and Creole seasoning to enhance the complexity of flavors.
+I add crushed red pepper for heat, garlic powder for depth, and Old Bay or Creole seasoning to enhance flavor complexity..
 Each addition is measured and considered to strike a flavorful balance.

 Cooking Methods